agoodshoemaker/agoodshoemaker.github.io/index.md

 ---
-title: It is greater to be a <h1>a good shoemaker</h1> than a luxurious and incompetent king - Sri Aurobindo
+title: It is greater to be <h2 style="display:inline"> a good shoemaker </h2> than a luxurious and incompetent king - Sri Aurobindo
 layout: default
 mathjax: true
 ---